 A: I long ago tapped out my own childhood experience.
 There’s very little of what I went through in this book.

-Sure enough, Jeff Kinney does what others have done to avoid that fragmented feeling:
+Jeff Kinney does what others have done to avoid that fragmented feeling you can get from road trip stories:

 - The whole family is in the one big car.
 The family members themselves are each other’s main opponents.
 Greg himself has his brothers (each quite different in the nature of their opposition).
 The male family members are in constant opposition to the mother’s feminine wish to create a happy family situation by turning into the uber-Mom, over-organising everyone, enthusing over activities but coming up short.
 The scriptwriters packed even more characters in the car by bringing Rowley along for the ride.
 (Rowley is absent in the book.)
 Along the way they are joined by a baby pig.